3 Airport Restaurants With Top-Flight Dining

 And you’ll need a specialty coffee, and maybe a slice of decadent Chocolate Delight Cake to round out the fantasy.
 Only then do you have to get back to reality at Miami International Airport.

-Icebox Cafe is one of three Florida restaurants recently named to TheDailyMeal.com’s list of 35 best airport restaurants in the world.
+Icebox Cafe is one of three top airport restaurants in Florida recently named to TheDailyMeal.com’s list of 35 best airport restaurants in the world.

 It joins Cafe Versailles, also at Miami International, and Columbia Restaurant Cafe, at Tampa International Airport.